hypo69/hypo/docs/gemini/consultant/ru/src/gui/header.md

 __details__ = ''
 __author__ = settings.get("author", '') if settings else ''
 __copyright__ = settings.get("copyright", '') if settings else ''
-__cofee__ = settings.get("cofee", "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if settings else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"
+__cofee__ = settings.get("cofee", "Treat the developer to a cup of coffee...") if settings else "Treat the developer..."